northernpowerhouse/pvr.xtreamcodes/README.md

 ./build.sh --install-kodi --kodi-addons-dir "/path/to/Kodi/addons"
 ```

-If Kodi is running during install, you may need to restart Kodi to reload the add-on.
+If Kodi is running during install, you may need to restart Kodi to reload the addon.

 ### Releases (ZIPs)
 - Tagged pushes (`v*`) trigger a GitHub Action that builds per platform and uploads platform-specific ZIPs named `pvr.xtreamcodes-<version>-<platform>.zip`.